By Caryn Lipson

 But more rigorous is not the same as sufficient.
 What follows is a close reading of a saline-placebo controlled trial, examining what it actually showed, what it did not and could not show, and where its key finding no longer applies.

-About the trial
+About the Trial

 - The manufacturer, Sanofi, was responsible for every stage of the trial: it funded it, designed it, ran the statistics in-house, paid the medical writer, decided to publish, and approved the final version.
+When a company runs its own trial, every judgment call (what to feature, how long to monitor safety, how to describe the results) is made by the party with the most to gain from a favorable outcome.

-- The investigators declared that “A major strength of this study was its representativeness.
-It was a large study conducted over a wide geographical area in both hemispheres.”
-However, per-country enrollment, which appears only in the registry, reveals that about half the 5,805 children (2,999) in the study were recruited in the Philippines.
+- The investigators called the trial’s “representativeness” a major strength because it was “conducted over a wide geographical area in both hemispheres.”
+However, per-country enrollment (which appears only in the registry, not the paper) shows that about half the 5,805 children (2,999) were recruited in the Philippines.
 A child growing up there has a different nutritional baseline, different infectious disease exposure, different immune history, and different genetic background than a child in Israel, the United States, or Europe.
 All of these factors affect how a vaccine performs and how the body responds to it.
 A trial conducted predominantly in one population tells you how the vaccine performed there.
-It does not tell you how it is likely to perform in yours.
+It does not tell you how it is likely to perform in a different population.

-Regarding efficacy
+Regarding Efficacy

 * NNT = Number Needed to Treat: the number of children who must be vaccinated to prevent one case of mild confirmed flu.
 Both figures apply to mild illness only, not hospitalization or serious disease.
 The matched-strain NNT of 48 is higher than the any-strain NNT of 20, which may seem counterintuitive.
-You would expect the vaccine to perform best against the strains it was specifically designed to match — and in relative terms it does (68.4% vs 51%).
+You would expect the vaccine to perform best against the strains it was specifically designed to match, and in relative terms it does (68.4% vs 51%).
 But the absolute benefit is smaller because matched-strain flu was rarer in this population during these seasons: the placebo attack rate for matched strains was only 3.05%, compared to 9.84% for any strain.
 Fewer cases to prevent means a smaller absolute reduction, regardless of how effective the vaccine is at preventing them.
 This is precisely why relative and absolute figures tell different stories, and why the relative headline can be misleading.

 “Efficacy of IIV4 against the B/Victoria strain will have to be established in further studies.”

-Regarding safety
+Regarding Safety

-“… except for a higher proportion of participants reporting solicited injection-site reactions in the IIV4 group (39.9% [95% CI, 37.5–42.4%]) than in the placebo group (31.9% [95% CI, 29.6–34.2%]), proportions reporting solicited reactions and adverse events were similar for the IIV4, IIV3, and placebo groups.”
+“…except for a higher proportion of participants reporting solicited injection-site reactions in the IIV4 group (39.9%) than in the placebo group (31.9%), proportions reporting solicited reactions and adverse events were similar for the IIV4, IIV3, and placebo groups.”

 Footnotes